 Update the current MEF interface to enable query of the App-ID Registry Function Metadata.

 7.1.1 OPTION #1 – Standalone App-ID Registry function (ARF)

-For the architecture of a standalone App-ID Registry Function, a new entity (ARF) and interface is defined as ‘Marf’.
+For the architecture of a standalone App-ID Registry Function (ARF), a new entity and interface is defined as ‘Marf’.